-As the second largest agricultural exporter in the world, the Netherlands has plenty of food to go around!
+As the second-largest agricultural exporter in the world, the Netherlands has plenty of food to go around!
 But while food may be readily available, the tax rate on food increased from 6 to 9 percent in 2019.

 On average, one kilogram of potatoes costs 1.33€, one kilogram of chicken breasts costs 8.48€, and a head of lettuce costs 0.99€.
-If you like cooking breakfast at home, a loaf of fresh white bread costs an average of 1.15€, a dozen eggs costs an average of 2.30€, and a liter of milk costs an average of 0.89€.
-And if you want to treat yourself to a mid-range bottle of wine or half liter of domestic beer, you will pay an average of 5€ and 1.16€ respectively.
+If you like cooking breakfast at home, a loaf of fresh white bread costs an average of 1.15€, a dozen eggs cost an average of 2.30€, and a liter of milk costs an average of 0.89€.
+And if you want to treat yourself to a mid-range bottle of wine or half a liter of domestic beer, you will pay an average of 5€ and 1.16€ respectively.

 So if you want to eat cheaply at home, your grocery budget may be around 30-50€ per week.

 Like most cities, there is a variety of grocery markets that offer a range of goods.
-Stores like Lidl and Aldi have lower prices, but may have a limited selection.
+Stores like Lidl and Aldi have lower prices but may have a limited selection.
 Albert Heijn (AH), Coop, Dirk, and Jumbo are some of the more common stores that can meet most grocery needs.
-Stores like Marqt and Ekoplaza offer a wider selection organic and gourmet options.
+Stores like Marqt and Ekoplaza offer a wider selection of organic and gourmet options.